joinpursuit/8-0-github-lab/questions.md

 Who is the "Turing machine" named after?

 ```
-Automatic machine by Alan Turning
+Automatic machine by Alan Turinng
 ```